seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_pdf.md

 {nbsp} +

 3 in-class sessions:

 - 1st (today): Introduction
-- 2nd (check the date on the syllabus): IoT and their business models
+- 2nd (check the date on the syllabus): IoT and their impact on business
 - 3rd (check the date on the syllabus): business game: how to create economic value with IoT?
 Using the DATOM method.

 == 6.
 Evaluation of the course